MLB Odds: Angels - Orioles Prediction, Pick, How To Watch

-It is game one of a four-game series as the Los Angeles Angels visit the Baltimore Orioles.
+The Los Angeles Angels took game one of four against the Baltimore Orioles.
 It is time to continue our MLB odds series with an Angels-Orioles prediction, pick, and how-to watch.

-The Angels come in off a series loss to the Guardians and have lost six of their last ten games.
-They are currently 21-20 on the season and sitting in third place in the AL West.
-Meanwhile, the Orioles have won four of their last five, taking two of three from both the Pirates and Rays in recent series.
-At 26-14, they are the second-best team record-wise in all of baseball.
-They are also the second-best in the American League and their division, sitting four games back of the Tampa Bay Rays.
-The Orioles will look to continue their quality play in this four-game set, and the Angels will look to gain ground in the division.
+It may not have been the best night on the mound of Shohei Ohtani, as he gave up five runs in seven innings while striking out just five.
+Still, he made up for it at the plate in a big way.
+Shohei went 4-5 at the plate, with a home run, three RBIs, a triple, and a walk.
+He ended up just a double away from the cycle will getting his fifth win on the mound this year.
+The Angels jumped on Grayson Rodriguez for eight runs in the game and walked away with their 22nd win of the year.
+Game two will see the Angels send Chase Silseth to the mound today for his first start of the year.
+Silseth will hope to get the run support that Ohtani got and the Angels look to make it two in a row.

 Here are the Angels-Orioles MLB odds, courtesy of FanDuel.